Maryland Contamination Concern

 Our staff is happy to help you understand all the options that are available.

-Our law firm is currently helping residents who live in proximity to Joint Base Andrews who have suffered a cancer diagnosis seek financial compensation for potentially having been exposed to PFOA or PFOS in their drinking water due to use of AFFF firefighting foam at Joint Base Andrews.
+Our law firm is currently helping residents who live in proximity to Fort Meade Army Base who have suffered a cancer diagnosis seek financial compensation for potentially having been exposed to PFOA or PFOS in their drinking water due to nearby use of AFFF firefighting foams.

 The consultation is totally free, and without any risk or obligation.
 It's simply your opportunity to find out what is happening and what your options are moving forward.